Text consolidated by Valsts valodas centrs (State

 investments for the same eligible costs, and a report on the

-accumulated sum of the direct tax rebates and accumulated sum of
+accumulated sum of direct tax rebates and accumulated sum of

 eligible costs;